Writers' room

 A writers' room is a space where writers, usually of a television series, gather to write and refine scripts.
+It is a common method of writing television series in the US, but is much less widespread in countries like the UK.

+Composition

-The television industry has long had a collaborative model for writing shows.
-Historically the rooms were physical spaces.
-Increasingly these collaborations are done through zoom.
+The television industry has long had a collaborative model for writing shows, though not all shows use a writers' room.

 With the explosion of scripted shows, and the competition among the networks and streaming channels, a "fluidity has developed to the way shows are created."
 The writers' room follows no single formula; it is an open-ended process with a range of set-ups.
 Room sizes vary from two to thirty, depending on the budget and number of episodes, each room with its own rules.

-"Mini-rooms" exist for limited series and smaller shows, mostly those haven't gotten the thumbs-up.
+"Mini-rooms" exist for limited series and smaller shows, mostly those not yet approved.
+Mini-rooms consist of fewer writers than ordinary writers' rooms, who are paid less, and may not be employed for the duration of the production.

-Room hierarchy/pecking order
+The "proliferation" of mini-rooms in the 2020s, partly as a cost-cutting measure by producers, was one of the major issues in the 2023 Writers Guild of America strike.
+Historically, television seasons had so many episodes that writers' rooms worked on the later episodes while filming began on the first few episodes.
+Thus, writers had plenty of writing work to keep them busy, and were also able to provide extensive feedback on the production of early episodes and interact with cast and crew on set.
+This traditional arrangement allowed them to gain valuable experience on the production side so they could then pitch their own shows and become showrunners someday.
+The shift to shorter seasons for streaming series meant that mini-rooms would churn out an entire season of scripts first, then only the showrunner and one writer would remain with the series throughout principal photography to revise those scripts further as needed.
+This shift meant less work and less money for writers, along with less opportunities to graduate to showrunner.

+Roles in writers' rooms

 The showrunner runs the entire writers' room.
 They have overall responsibility for the entire series; they are in charge of the budget, scripts, crew, keeping actors happy and interacting with the studio or network.
 They are usually writers themselves and are generally listed as executive producers.

-Executive producer is a writer and second in charge and may act on behalf of the showrunner.
+An executive producer is a writer and second in charge and may act on behalf of the showrunner.

-Producers are writers who have moved up the room hierarchy.
-This group includes co-executive producers, supervisory producers, co-producers and line producer.
+Producers in television writer's rooms are typically writers who have moved up the room hierarchy.
+This group includes co-producers.
 They are involved in script approvals, casting, production and creative direction.
 A line producer is a managerial position, and often not a writer.

-Executive story editor is a mid-level tv writer running groups of staff writers.
+Executive story editor is a mid-level writer in charge of groups of staff writers.

 Staff writer is an entry level writing position, reserved for someone working on their first or second scripts.